USS Maryland (BB-46): Battle of Okinawa

-After refresher training, Maryland headed for the western Pacific on 4 March 1945, arriving Ulithi on 16 March.
+After refresher training, Maryland headed for the western Pacific on 4 March 1945, arriving at Ulithi on 16 March.
 There she joined the 5th Fleet and Rear Admiral Morton Deyo's Task Force 54 (TF 54), which was preparing for the invasion of Okinawa.
 The fleet departed on 21 March, bound for Okinawa.Maryland was assigned targets on the southern coast of Okinawa to support a diversionary landing, which would distract Japanese forces away from the main landing on the west coast.
 Japanese forces responded with several air raids, with two of Maryland's radar picket destroyers being struck by kamikaze planes, with Luce sinking.
 On 3 April, she was moved to the west coast invasion beaches to assist the cruiser Minneapolis in destroying several shore batteries.
 Following the land invasion, she remained with the support force off Bolo Point providing artillery support for the invading troops.Maryland continued fire support duty until 7 April, when she steamed north to intercept a Japanese surface force with TF 54.
 The Japanese ships, including the Yamato, came under constant U.S. air attacks that day, and planes of the Fast Carrier Task Force sank six of the 10 ships in the force.
 At dusk, a kamikaze loaded with a 551 lb bomb crashed the top of Turret No. 3 from starboard.
 The explosion wiped out the 20 mm mounts and caused a large fire.
 The 20mm ammunition ignited from the heat, causing further casualties.
 In all, 10 were killed, 37 injured and 6 missing following this attack.
 Maryland remained on station for the next week and continued her artillery support mission through several more air raids.
 Turret No. 3, damaged but usable, remained silent for the remainder of this mission.